A Power Program for Student Review

 - Obesity...Feeling Sick and Liverish

-Last month’s Teaching Patient Focus (on Twitter)…was: Insulin Resistance and Diabetes…and it’s reviewed for your convenience in this Countdown….
+Last month’s Twitter Teaching Focus: Diabetes Complications…is reviewed for your update in this Countdown….